MChapaev/TiOPO/README.md

-# 🧩 My .NET Console Application
+# 🧩 TiOPO .NET Console Application

 A  .NET console application built using **.NET 8.0**.
 Project for practical assignments in the course **Software Testing and Debugging**